Ethos & Vision

 Pardes House is aligned with the Union of Orthodox Hebrew Congregations of the United Kingdom.
 We derive our ethos and values from the timeless values and teachings of the Torah, as transmitted through orthodox Jewish tradition.

 Our pupils are expected to abide by these values, which are emphasised in the school’s ‘Magna Carta of Rights and Responsibilities’ and in daily practise.
 Our Va’ad HaChinuch (Rabbinic board) interpret and rule on all matters relating to the applicability of these values and teachings.
-The Governing Body and Senior Leadership Team aim to follow the directions of the Va’ad HaChinuch in all matters.
+The Governing Body and Senior Leadership Team aim to follow the direction of the Va’ad HaChinuch in all matters.

 Mission